-Need buttermilk but forgot to buy it, or don’t need a whole container?
-Learn how to make Buttermilk Substitute with ingredients you probably have in your kitchen right now.
+Learn how to make buttermilk substitutes with ingredients you probably have in your kitchen right now.
 Five options, ready in minutes!

-Buttermilk!
-It is an essential ingredient in many baked goods, but if you’re anything like me, it is not an ingredient that you have on hand at all times.
-The good news is, you can make a Buttermilk Substitute at home with ingredients you probably already have in your kitchen.
-I’m sharing FIVE DIFFERENT OPTIONS for How to Make Buttermilk Substitute.
+Buttermilk is an essential ingredient in many recipes, but if you’re anything like me, it is not an ingredient that you have on hand at all times.
+The good news is, you can make a buttermilk substitute at home with ingredients you probably already have in your kitchen.
+I’m sharing FIVE options that I have tested with many of my favorite recipes.

 Store bought buttermilk is a slightly sour milk that comes from a combination of milk and lactic acid.
 It is thicker than plain milk, with a subtle tang.
 In recipes that call for buttermilk, it is not recommended to replace buttermilk with plain milk, because the absence of acid will not produce the same end result.
 But using an acidic ingredient combined with plain milk will create a substitute with properties closer to that of buttermilk.